Bogdanp/personal-website/content/post/github-actions-for-racket.md

 checked-out repository and workflows describe which actions need to be executed when a particular [event] occurs.
-During the execution of a workflow, all actions, including ones running in parallel, share the same physical code folder.
+During the execution of a workflow, all actions, including ones running in parallel, share the same physical workspace.
 All of this stuff is declaratively specified using [HCL].

 Here's an example workflow: